Most Effective Products

 Sealing Crack and Crevice

-These entry points can usually be found around window, door, and garage frames, where plumbing meets the wall, on exterior and interior walls, bottom of homes foundation, and corners of rooms.
-Block these entry points with caulk and for larger voids that cannot be filled use copper mesh.
+These entry points can usually be found around window, door, and garage frames, where plumbing meets the wall, on exterior and interior walls, at the bottom of a home's foundation, and in room corners.
+Block these entry points with caulk, and for larger voids that cannot be filled, use copper mesh.
 We recommend copper mesh because it is a material that rodents cannot easily chew through.

 Ensure your garage door creates a tight seal when closed all the way.
-Any spacing will need to be corrected with a door sweep or door threshold.
-Once either of these options are installed there should be no gaps between the floor and the garage door.
-If there is still spacing after installing these devices then this could mean the door itself will need to be replaced.
+Any spacing will need to be corrected with a door sweep or threshold.
+Once either of these options is installed, there should be no gaps between the floor and the garage door.
+If there is still spacing after installing these devices, then this could mean the door itself will need to be replaced.

 Set Out Snap Traps